 March 1, 2016 – spring term only

 Meet New Jersey State deadlines for the submission of additional information requests, such as:

 Applicant Information Requests (AIR's)

 - College choice changes

 - Corrections to ineligible conditions

-***Please note that funding for this program for Fall 2013 is based on the NJ state budget that will be approved July 2013.
-There may be some changes to this program***
+Please note that funding for all New Jersey state programs for Fall 2015 is based on the NJ state budget that will be approved in August